JGalego/awesome-safety-critical-ai/README.md

 | **Heartbleed Bug**              | `2014`      | Security vulnerability in SSL exposed private server data                       | Improper bounds checking in the heartbeat extension of OpenSSL                           | Cybersecurity / IT            | [Heartbleed](https://heartbleed.com/), [CNET](https://www.cnet.com/news/privacy/heartbleed-bug-what-you-need-to-know-faq/) |
 | **T-Mobile Sidekick Data Loss** | `2009`      | Users lost personal data during server migration                                | Software mishandling during data center transition led to irreversible loss              | Telecom / Cloud Services      | [TechCrunch](https://techcrunch.com/2009/10/13/sidekick-user-data-may-be-recovered-after-all/), [PCWorld](https://www.pcworld.com/article/520107/sidekick_data_loss_t_mobiles_unending_nightmare.html) |

-When dealing with high-stakes domains, conventional software engineering practices **must** be supplemented by rigorous verification, validation and certification processes that are designed to ensure the system integrity.
+The way we build these systems is by extending conventional software engineering practices with rigorous verification, validation and certification processes that are designed to ensure the system's integrity.

 When it comes to critical systems, engineering rigour is everything.

 ### AI in Critical Systems

-So, where does that leave us?
-Is there room for AI in critical systems?
+So, where does that leave us? **Is there room for AI in critical systems?**

-AI's potential in critical systems is both exciting and deeply complex.

-Intelligent systems are already making life-or-death decisions in the ICU, controling UAVs and aircrafts, doing surveillance and threat detection in defence systems, and powering self-driving cars.
+From making life-or-death decisions in the ICU to controlling UAVs, doing surveillance and threat detection, and powering self-driving cars, intelligent systems are not just emerging, they're fully operational.

 | **Use Case**                                 | **Brief Description**                                                                                   | **Industry Domain**              | **References** |
 |----------------------------------------------|----------------------------------------------------------------------------------------------------------|----------------------------------|----------------|